Oxsomi/core3/docs/OxC3_tool.md

 #### Special flags

 - `--debug` is used to toggle debug info in the binary.
-- `--error-empty-files` is used to error when no entrypoints are found to compile.
-This is useful to enforce that the destination directory shouldn't contain includes alongside source files (rather than using -include-dir with a separate includes directory).
+- `--ignore-empty-files` is used to hide the error when no entrypoints are found to compile.
+This is off by default because include files should be named as .hlsli, but to support both use cases, this can be used to silence the error.
 - `--split` is used to split up every oiSH file into its own file.
 This is very useful when building for 1 dedicated target.
 By default this is turned off, to make sure every shader can be ran with every backend.
+- `--warn-unused-registers` registers that were unused spawn a compile warning.
+Off by default because techniques like bindless might expose lots of registers that are unused.
+- `--warn-unused-constants` variables that are unused in a constant buffer cause a compile warning.
+Off by default because constant buffers might be re-used and might require a specific buffer layout to be compatible.
+Only goes 1 level deep (doesn't go inside of structs, unless it's a structured buffer).
+- `--warn-buffer-padding`  warns about padding being introduced between variables that the user might not be expecting.
+Useful when debugging mismatching buffer layouts between C/C++ and HLSL or other languages.

 ## Show GPU/graphics device info